sheidkamp/kgateway/devel/metrics/README.md

 ### Best practices and common patterns
 * Metrics are expected to have a namespace and subdomain defined in their options
   * The default namespace of "kgateway" will be used if no namespace is provided.
 This will likely be the correct namespace.
-* When passing labels order is important.
-To make code readable, consider creating a struct to hold the label values with a method to convert to a properly ordered array.
+* When passing labels to methods such as `Add(...)` or `Set(...)`, consider creating a struct to hold the label values with a method to convert it into a slice of Labels.
+This improves readability and ensures that any missed labels are present with a default ("") value.
   * See `GatewayResourceMetricLabels` in [/internal/kgateway/krtcollections/metrics.go](/internal/kgateway/krtcollections/metrics.go) for an example
 * Follow the [Prometheus Metric and Label Naming Guide](https://prometheus.io/docs/practices/naming/) when possible
+  * promlinter is now used in static code analysis to validate metric names, types, and metadata
-* The metrics package supports an `Active() bool` method that defaults to true, and can be set with `metrics.SetActive(bool)`.
-When this value is `false` metrics will not be registered and metrics should not be collected.
+* The metrics package supports an `Active() bool` method with the underlying value evaluated at startup, and can not be meaningfully changed during execution.
-  * The flag does not affect the behavior of metrics which have already been created.
+  * In a test context, the value defaults to `true` and can be set with `metrics.SetActive(bool)`

 ## Metric collection packages
-Several packages have frameworks created to standardize collection of metrics around existing frameworks
+Several packages have interfaces created to standardize collection of metrics around existing frameworks
 * [CollectionMetricsRecorder](/internal/kgateway/krtcollections/metrics.go) for [/internal/kgateway/krtcollections](/internal/kgateway/krtcollections/)
   * Created by `NewCollectionMetricsRecorder(collectionName string) CollectionMetricsRecorder`
 * [controllerMetricsRecorder](/internal/kgateway/controller/metrics.go) for [/internal/kgateway/controller](/internal/kgateway/controller/)